Cash Games, Poker Basics, Poker Strategy, Tournaments

 bet sizing on dry boards

-For example, imagine opening from the Cutoff before the flop and getting a call from the big blind.
+For example, imagine opening from the Cutoff before the flop and getting called by the big blind.
 The flop comes 4d3h3c, and your opponent checks to you.

 In this scenario, there is nearly no reason to believe our opponent has much of anything.
 They can have a pair or trips with a very small percentage of their range, along with a few draws, while everything else will have completely missed the board.